vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     3) single task : a new task will be created whenever this activity is created.
 Also only one instance will be available among all the tasks.

     4) single instance : the activity will be created in a new task, and that task will contain only that activity.
 Also only 1 instance of that activity will be available for all the tasks.

--   **What is an Intent Service?**<br/>
-    A) IntentService is a Service that can perform tasks using worker thread unlike service that blocks main thread.

--   **What is the method that differentiates it to make Service run in background?**<br/>
-    A) onHandleIntent() is the method that helps the IntentService to run a particular code block declared inside it, in worker/background thread.

--   **How to Stop an IntentService?**<br/>
-    A) An IntentService automatically stops itself after its job is done.
-We do not need to explicitly call any methods to stop an IntentService unlike Service which requires stopSelf() or StopService(intent:Intent).

--   **When Intent Service is Useful?**<br/>
-    A) The IntentService can be used in long tasks usually with no communication to Main Thread.
-If communication is required, can use Main Thread handler or broadcast intents.
-Another case of use is when callbacks are needed (Intent triggered tasks).

 -   **How to handle crashing of AsyncTask during screen rotation?**<br/>
     A) The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the gist below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42